jvail/dairy.js/README.md

 # dairy.js

-dairy.js is a JavaScript library covering routines to simulate dairy cow herds for both productive cows and young stock.
+dairy.js is a JavaScript library covering routines to simulate dairy cow herds on a daily timestep through the lifespan of an animal for both productive cows and young stock.

 ## Features